jaedsonpys/pypacking/README.md

 PyPacking is a **package manager** and installer for Python designed to be **interactive and user-friendly**.
 With easy operation, you can install *packages and tools*.

+Track changes for *all versions* of PyPacking in the [CHANGELOG.md](https://github.com/jaedsonpys/pypacking/blob/master/CHANGELOG.md) file.

 ## How to install

 surprisingly, we use PyPacking itself to perform its own installation.
 You just need to run the script from the `install` file and that's it, installed.